tektoncd/pipeline/cmd/entrypoint/README.md

   same value as `{{stdout_path}}` so both streams are copied to the same file.
 However, there is no ordering guarantee on data copied from both streams.
+- `-enable_spire`: If set will enable signing of the results by SPIRE.
+Signing results by SPIRE ensures that no process other than the current process can tamper the results and go undetected.
+- `-spire_socket_path`: This flag makes sense only when enable_spire is set.
+  When enable_spire is set, spire_socket_path is used to point to the SPIRE agent socket for SPIFFE workload API.

 Any extra positional arguments are passed to the original entrypoint command.